OfficeDev/generator-office/readme.md

 Office Add-ins must be hosted, even in development, in a HTTPS site.
 Yo Office creates a `bsconfig.json`, which uses [Browsersync](https://browsersync.io/) to make your tweaking and testing faster by synchronizing file changes across multiple devices.

-Start developing and launch a local HTTPS site on `https://localhost:3000` by simply typing the following command in your console:		 +Launch the local HTTPS site on `https://localhost:3000` by simply typing the following command in your console:
+Launch the local HTTPS site on `https://localhost:3000` by simply typing the following command in your console:

 ```bash
 $ npm start